-We’ve all had it happen: A negative comment on Facebook Page post glares at you from the screen.
+We’ve all had it happen: A negative comment on a Facebook Page post glares at you from the screen.

 So, should you actually hide comments on your Facebook Page?